AlvaroCori/SIS_INTEL_PRACTICA_2/README.md

 ##### Number of all different states:
 19 levels 26931 states.

+Total states with change of two pieces: 53862
 25 levels states.

 ##### Height: 19
 We used a prefixed initial state and traversed through a state space search.
 Using DFS and a counter.
 Clarify that we didn't reach the theoretical value of 9! possible states.
 Nor the maximum value of 9! but while we put more height the output is approaching 9 factorial.